TheDiscorders/Automsg-Discord-Bot/README.md

 * Code is documented if you need to find a precise piece in the code

 ## 🙏 Thanks
-Thanks to Firokat for held and ideas on this project
+Thanks to Firokat for help and ideas on this project